TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Applications/Index.rst

 For a more practical understanding of Data Structures you should study some of the applications of Data Structures:

-- FlexForms - using Data Structures as a “DTD” for rendering a hierarchical editing form which saves the content back into XML
+- FlexForms - using Data Structures as a "DTD" for rendering a hierarchical editing form which saves the content back into XML

 - TemplaVoila - using Data Structures for mapping content to HTML